Copyright (c) Simon Kohaut, Honda Research Institute Europe GmbH, Felix Divo, and contributors

 coordinates = self.coordinates()

-clusters = AgglomerativeClustering(n_clusters=None, distance_threshold=threshold).fit(
+clusters = AgglomerativeClustering(n_clusters=None, distance_threshold=threshold).fit(coordinates)

 pruning_index = sort(unique(clusters.labels_, return_index=True)[1])